-Authorities allege that Chaney distributed the photos he obtained illegally and offered them to celebrity blog sites.
-Some of the files, including private photographs, were posted online "as a result of Chaney's alleged activities," authorities said in a statement.
+Authorities allege that Chaney distributed photos of the celebrities that he obtained illegally and offered them to various celebrity blog sites.
+Some of the illegally obtained files, including private photographs, were ultimately posted online “as a result of Chaney’s alleged activities,” authorities said in a statement.

 According to the FBI’s Los Angeles field office, investigators believe that Chaney used publicly available sources to mine for data about his targets.
 Once Chaney gained access and control of an e-mail account, “he would obtain private information, such as e-mails and file attachments, according to the indictment,” the FBI said in a statement.

 Authorities allege that once Chaney hacked into a celebrity’s e-mail account, he would use the contact lists to find other celebrities’ e-mail accounts.
 This allowed him to add new victims, authorities charge.